 Timer

-The timer needs to be automatically triggered when the users starts, although starting could be defined as either when the scramble function finishes or when the user makes their first move.
+The timer needs to be automatically triggered when the users start, although starting could be defined as either when the scramble function finishes or when the user makes their first move.
 I believe it would be easier to start the timer when the scramble function finishes so this is what I will do initially, however the World Cube Association allows contestants some time to inspect the cube scramble before they must start solving it, so I believe the correct thing to do would be to start the timer when the user makes their first move.
 As such I will endeavour to implement this in my later versions.
-However, this may not be something that is appropriate toimplement in the timer itself, and instead the automatic starts and stops may be managed by a different section of code.
+However, this may not be something that is appropriate to implement in the timer itself, and instead the automatic starts and stops may be managed by a different section of code.
 The timer itself needs to manage creating a timestamp of when the timer is started, and tracking the amount of time passed since then, and stopping the timer when required.

 Leaderboard